ADD CONDITION

 No contraindications are listed for this drug.

-Do not use the drug if the bag is torn or open.
+Store the drug at room temperature and do not use if the bag is torn or open.

 Packaging Info